jspenc72/ubmmfi/Specification.md

 # Purpose of the Application

   - The Application will Store a standard set of objects, their attributes and behaviors of those objects that exist in the UBM Master File Index.
+Namely, those objects listed in the "Data Entities" section of this document.

 # User Inferface Components
 Users will interact with the system through the following components.